 How Mama Came to the Sanctuary

 Mama is our largest serval at this time.
-We are hoping, with a new balanced, and proper diet she will start to slim down a bit.
-She otherwise, looks like a typical serval with her yellow fur with dark black spots, and her large ears.
+We are hoping, with a new balanced and proper diet she will start to slim down a bit.
+Otherwise she looks like a typical serval with her yellow fur with dark black spots and her large ears.

 Where in Sanctuary

-Mama currently lives in an enclosure away from the tour path in Pear Orchard.
-She lives across the tour path from Caprichio, India, and Carolina Tiger and near Talon Bobcat and Savannah Serval.
+Mama currently lives in an enclosure away from the tour path in Elm Grove.
+She lives near Ranger Bobcat.